contentauth/c2pa-c/docs/embeddable-api.md

 #### Recovery via archive

 Archive the Builder before creating the pipeline.
-On fault, restore from the archive for a clean retry regardless of which operation failed.
+On fault, restore from the archive for a retry regardless of which operation failed.

 ```cpp
 std::ostringstream archive_stream;